-Applications Reported: This eBio299Arm antibody has been reported for use in immunocytochemistry, immunohistochemistry, and flow cytometric analysis.
+Applications Reported: This eBio299Arm antibody has been reported for use in flow cytometric analysis.

-Applications Tested: This eBio299Arm antibody has been tested by flow cytometric analysis of normal human peripheral blood cells and mouse splenocytes.
-Use isotype control at the same concentration as experimental antibody.
+Applications Tested: This eBio299Arm antibody has been tested by flow cytometric analysis of normal human peripheral blood and mouse splenocytes.
+Use at the same concentration as the experimental antibody.

-eFluor® 660 is a replacement for Alexa Fluor® 647. eFluor® 660 emits at 659 nm and is excited with the red laser (633 nm).
-Please make sure that your instrument is capable of detecting this fluorochome.
+Brilliant Violet™ 711 (BV711) is a tandem dye that emits at 713 nm and is intended for use on cytometers equipped with a violet (405 nm) laser.
+Please make sure that your instrument is capable of detecting this fluorochrome.